 - To ensure your family has money if something happens to you tomorrow

-- Because basic life insurance policies are inexpensive but extremely valuable
+- Basic life insurance policies are inexpensive but extremely valuable

-- To avail Tax benefits while paying a premium for life insurance policy
+- To avail of Tax benefits while paying a premium for a life insurance policy

 If you have a family, there’s no doubt in my mind that you should opt for a life insurance policy.
 I won’t say anything more!